 Basically, the idea is that some experiences are so hard for the mind to deal with that the mind simply refuses to deal with them.
 The individual may have other symptoms of the traumatic experience but doesn't remember the event itself.

 It may sound a little silly that the mind can pick and choose what it thinks about.
 However, it's exceedingly common.
 Most of the time, it isn't because your thoughts are harmful but because you have so many thoughts.
 If you still don't believe it, think about the last time that you were trying to watch a television program or read a book, but other thoughts kept interrupting you.
 Most of the time, your mind can keep these thoughts at bay by simply ignoring them, and the idea of repressed memories is similar.

 Are Repressed Memories Real?

-The question of how the mind would go about repressing a memory brings up an important question.
-Are repressed memories real?
+The question of how the mind would go about repressing a memory brings up an important question: are repressed memories real?
 It's a rather heavily disputed question.

-Some "pure psychologists" - those who study science in the lab but don't work with it in the field - have doubts about the reality of repressed memories.
-However, some clinical psychologists - those who keep up on research but spend most of their time working with patients - believe in it.
+Some "pure psychologists" - those who study this science in the lab but don't work with it in the field - have doubts about the reality of repressed memories.
+However, some clinical psychologists - those who keep up on research but spend most of their time working with clients - believe in it.

 If Repressed Memories Do Exist Why Would You Want To Recover Them?

 This is a common question regarding repressed memories.
 If a memory is so painful that you locked it away, why would you want to set it free upon your conscious mind?
 It sounds scary, and it can be.
 Some psychologists believe that things like phobias and other psychological disorders may be the result of repressed memories.
-Again, there is not much scientific evidence for repressed memories, and many conflicting ideas about repressed memories in the field of psychology.
+Again, there is not much scientific evidence for repressed memories, and many conflicting ideas about them in the field of psychology.

 How Does Repressed Memory Therapy Work?